-Buddhist dharma wheel on the Jokhang Temple, Lhasa, Tibet.
-This temple is presented in detail on the page Travel episodes – Tibet 1987: Tibetan summer.
+Buddhist dharma wheel on the Jokhang Temple, Lhasa, Tibet (see below).
 (Photo copyright © by Kaj Halberg)

 State religion during Emperor Ashoka’s reign

 In 326 B.C., when Alexander the Great had conquered most of the Indus Valley, he was stopped east of the river by Chandragupta Maurya’s army.
 Maurya assumed control in parts of northern India, creating a dynasty, which was named after him.
-Gandhara art and architecture blossomed during his reign, giving rise to e.g. pillared temples.
+Gandhara art and architecture blossomed during his reign, giving rise to a number of structures, including pillared temples.
 Maurya’s successors conquered nearby principalities, and the dynasty reached its peak during the reign of Emperor Ashoka (272-238 B.C.), now comprising the Indus and Ganges Valleys, and parts of central India.

 Buddhism was the dominant religion in India until about 800 A.D., when Hinduism regained its former influence through aggressive missionary work, implemented by the Brahmins, who probably felt that their power was crumbling.
 Today, Buddhism is of minor importance in India, but it is still the dominant religion in Sri Lanka, most of Southeast Asia, Tibet, Mongolia, China, and Japan.

 Daya River, Odisha (Orissa), seen from the Shanti Stupa, a Japanese Peace Pagoda, which was erected on a hill named Dhauligiri.
-On the river plain here, Emperor Ashoka won a battle, which was so bloody that, according to legend, it made him convert to Buddhism.
 (Photo copyright © by Kaj Halberg)

 Emperor Ashoka ordered quotes from The Buddha´s teachings to be carved into rocks in the Pali language, so that wayfarers could read them.
 (Photo copyright © by Kaj Halberg)

-Dhyani Buddhas, which are so commonly seen in Nepal and elsewhere, are not living persons like Siddharta Gautama, but images, showing five meditation postures.
-According to legend, these Dhyani Buddhas arose from the brilliant light, which was emitted by a thousand-leaved lotus flower in the Kathmandu Valley.
-This light contained five differently coloured rays, one for each of the five Dhyani Buddhas.
+Sculptures, depicting Dhyani buddhas, which are so commonly seen in Nepal and elsewhere, do not symbolize living persons like Siddharta Gautama, but images, showing five meditation postures.
+According to legend, these Dhyani buddhas arose from the brilliant light, which was emitted by a thousand-leaved lotus flower in the Kathmandu Valley.
+This light contained five differently coloured rays, one for each of the five Dhyani buddhas.

 Akshobhya is facing east, pointing palm and thumb of his right hand inwards.
 He is touching the earth, to make it a witness of his ability to resist the temptations, which the evil goddess Mara is imposing on him to disturb his meditation.
 He is a symbol of the highest truth.
 Ratnasambhava, facing south, holds the palm of his right hand forward – a symbol that all knowledge is equal.
 Facing west is Amitabha, with his hands folded in his lap, palms facing up.
 He symbolizes the ability to distinguish knowledge.
 Amoghasiddhi, facing north, stretches the fingers of his right hand out, as a blessing.
 He is the symbol of perfect wisdom.

-This statue at Gal Vihara, Polonnaruwa, Sri Lanka, depicts a Meditating Buddha,.
+This sculpture at Gal Vihara, Polonnaruwa, Sri Lanka, depicts a meditating buddha.
 (Photo copyright © by Kaj Halberg)

-Rock paintings on the pilgrim route, or kora, around Lhasa, Tibet, depicting meditating Buddhas.
+Rock paintings on the pilgrim route, or kora, around Lhasa, Tibet, depicting meditating buddhas (see caption ‘Mahayana Buddhism’ below).
 (Photo copyright © by Kaj Halberg)